20 Philodendron Plants for Indoors with Names and Pictures

 Philodendron hastatum commonly called Silver Sword Philodendron is a captivating, evergreen climber which bears glossy, large, sword-shaped leaves with a silver sheen.

-Philodendron hastatum flourishes in bright indirect light (filtered light), warmth of 18-270C, humidity of 60-70% and moderately moist, fertile, well-drained potting soils coupled with monthly feeding in the growing season.
+Philodendron hastatum flourishes in bright indirect light (filtered light), warmth of 18-270C, humidity of 60-70% and moderately moist, fertile, well-drained soils coupled with monthly feeding in the growing season.

 7. Philodendron ilsemanii Variegata